Ralph Waldo Emerson: Early life, family, and education

 In 1826, faced with poor health, Emerson went to seek a warmer climate.
 He first went to Charleston, South Carolina, but found the weather was still too cold.
-He then went farther south, to St. Augustine, Florida, where he took long walks on the beach and began writing poetry.
-While in St. Augustine he made the acquaintance of Prince Achille Murat, the nephew of Napoleon Bonaparte.
+He then went farther south to St. Augustine, Florida, where he took long walks on the beach and began writing poetry.
+While in St. Augustine he made the acquaintance of Achille Murat, the nephew of Napoleon Bonaparte.
 Murat was two years his senior; they became good friends and enjoyed each other's company.
 The two engaged in enlightening discussions of religion, society, philosophy, and government.
 Emerson considered Murat an important figure in his intellectual education.